astronge/guitar-explorer/README.md

 3. When comparing comparable instruments, how much of a premium is placed on American-made?

 <img alt="Guitar Data Explorer" src="screenshot.png" width="75%">

 [TRY IT](https://astronge.github.io) *Best viewed using a screen of resolution 1920x1080 or above.*

 ## Instructions
 ### Interacting
-The dashboard contains a number of charts that display information related to features that may be found on a guitar, such as the body shape or fretboard material.
+The dashboard contains a number of charts that display guitar-related information, such as body shape or fretboard material.
 Interact with the charts by clicking on them to filter for the features that you are interested in.
-Selecting a feature from a particular category will filter out all models that do not have the particular feature set you have selected for.
+Selecting a feature from a particular chart will filter out all models that do not have that particular feature.

 ### Filtering
-Within a feature, selections are OR and between features selections are AND.
+Within a chart, selections are OR and between features selections are AND.
 For example, selecting "Double Cutaway" from Body Shape and both "Maple" and "Rosewood" for fretboard material, the resulting filter would be equivalent to the following SQL query:
 ```
 SELECT guitars
   FROM guitar